RED EARTH DIARIES - Frequently Asked Questions

 Is Red Earth Diaries a travel story?

-- a love story
+- a travelogue

 - a migrant’s journal

-- an inspirational tale.
+- an inspirational tale, and

 The central message of the book is for everyone to chase their dreams – however distant and impossible they may seem.
 Moving to Australia has been one seemingly impossible goal I had set decades ago, and I likewise urge the reader to shed all reservations and to dream the wildest dreams possible.
 This is a universal theme, and one which, I am hoping, will resonate (and motivate) people from all walks of life to become better versions of themselves.